-Visit this website: 🖙 http://newswise.ca
+Visit this website: http://newswise.ca

-The website above has five sections under "Educate" (journalism, the news, the internet, fake news, and verification).
+The website above has content sections under "Videos" (fundamentals, journalism & the news, and verification).
+We encourage you to watch as many of these videos as possible to enhance your ability to assess the accuracy of the information you're accessing.
 Each section has videos and assignments to accompany them and we encourage you to watch and complete as many of those assignments as possible.
 Take a look at each question and write down your answers: